randomunrandom/.dotfiles/Fedora_Setup.md

     ```
 4. git setup

+    genereta ssh key. you can choose either rsa or ecdsa
+    1. rsa variant
+        ```sh
+        ssh-keygen -t rsa -b 16384
+        ```
+    2. ecdsa variant
+        ```sh
+        ssh-keygen -t ed25519
+        ```
+    Then add them to your [github](https://github.com/settings/keys) and [gitlab](https://gitlab.com/profile/keys) account

-    create GPG key, find it, export it and make git use it.
+    create GPG key, find it, export it, add it to github and make git use it
     ```sh
     gpg --default-new-key-algo rsa4096 --gen-key
     gpg --list-secret-keys --keyid-format LONG